Kaleem Usmani: Patriotic songs

-In 1973, he wrote Pakistani patriotic song "Tera Saya Jaha Bhi Ho" for Gharana film for which he was awarded a Nigar Award.
-His other patriotic songs include "Is Parcham Ke Saye Taley" and "Ye Watan Tumhara Hai".
+In 1973, he wrote Pakistani film song "Tera Saya Jaha Bhi Ho, Palkein Bichhaaun" for Gharana film for which he was awarded a Nigar Award.
+His patriotic songs include "Is Parcham Ke Saye Taley Hum Eik Hain" and "Ye Watan Tumhara Hai".

 Death

-He died on 28 August 2000 in Lahore and is buried in a cemetery of Lahore.
+He died on 28 August 2000 in Lahore and is buried in a cemetery of Lahore, Pakistan.